Oil & Gas Well Permit

 Plan Review What you need

-Surveyor sealed plat showing distances from lease lines, drilling unit lines, structures, roads, 1000 feet from 45-foot contour at Lake Houston, other items as listed in Code of Ordinances.
+Surveyor sealed plat showing distances from lease lines, drilling unit lines, structures, roads, 1000 feet from 45-foot contour at Lake Houston, and other items as listed in Code of Ordinances.

 Plan Review Submit in Person Steps

-Submit plans to 1002 Washington Ave.
+Submit plans to 1002 Washington Ave, Houston, TX 77002.

 Inspection What you need

-• All permits,
+• All permits

-• Spill Prevention Control and Countermeasure Plan,
+• Spill Prevention, Control, and Countermeasure Plan

-• Muffler NWP-39 well pad,
+• Muffler NWP-39 Well Pad

-• possibly Storm Water Quality Permit if greater than one acre.
+• possibly Storm Water Quality Permit if greater than one acre

 Inspection Schedule by Phone Steps